stacksjs/stacks/docs/index.md

     details: A sleek admin app, out-of-the-box.
 For developers & clients.
 Our product is your product.
   - title: Scalable APIs
     icon: 📡
-    details: Building scalable APIs has never been easier.
-Thanks to Stacks, you may focus on your business logic.
+    details: Building serverless APIs has never been simpler.
+Focus on your business logic, not your infrastructure.
   - title: Authentication
     icon: 🔐
     details: Stacks provides a secure authentication system out-of-the-box.
 Easy to use and configure.
   - title: Built-in CI / CD
     icon: 🤖
     details: Focus on coding, not publishing.
-Fixes code style issues, tags releases, creates changelogs, runs your test suite, and more.
+Automates linting, version tagging, changelog generation, test execution, and more.
   - title: Global CDN
     icon: 🌐
     details: “Securely deliver content with low latency and high transfer speeds,” AWS.
 Your assets, zero-config.